 A distinctive splash page from "Condemned!", Writer unknown, Carl Hubbell art (signed "C.H." in panel one near the con's left knee).
 Journey into Mystery # 5, February 1953.

-Carl Hubbell cover art to the short lived Bob Brant and the Trouble-Shooters, "America's Most Exciting Kids," from Man Comics # 26, May 1953.
+Carl Hubbell cover art to the short lived Bob Brant and the Trouble-Shooters, labeled "America's Most Exciting Kids".
 Apparently they weren't exciting enough to continue publication!
-Image from the GCD.
+Man Comics # 26, May 1953.
+Image from the Grand Comic Book Database.

 From 1957-1964 there are no known comic book credits for Hubbell.
 Did he go into advertising?
 Was he employed as a musician or stage actor?
-Whatever the case, Hubbell turned up at Marvel and assisted Production man Sol Brodsky.
-According to Roy Thomas Hubbell may not have been on staff but possibly worked freelance and was called in regularly, perhaps a few times a week when needed, starting in late 1964 or early 1965.
-The earliest sign of possible Hubbell art I've found is in May 1965 dated Marvel comics.
+Whatever the case, Hubbell eventually turned up at Marvel, assisting production man Sol Brodsky.
+According to Roy Thomas Hubbell may not have been on staff but apparently was called into the office a few times a week to freelance, starting in late 1964 or early 1965.
+The earliest sign of possible Hubbell art I've discovered is in May, 1965 dated Marvel comics.

 MMMS House Ad from Journey into Mystery # 116, May 1965.
 Carl Hubbell Thor figure?

-Hubbell often made corrections to interior stories, much like Kirby did earlier and John Romita, Marie Severin, Herb Trimpe and Bill Everett did later, as can be seen in a May, 1965 dated titles.
+Hubbell often made art corrections to interior stories, much like Kirby did before him and John Romita, Marie Severin, Herb Trimpe and Bill Everett, did afterward, as can be seen in May, 1965 dated titles.

-From the same issue of Journey into Mystery, to my eye it appears that the figure of the Executioner and to a lesser degree the Enchantress, was altered throughout the issue.
-Jack Kirby, who was known to have forgotten details of characters costumes or appearances, may have drawn the Executioners face and part of his costume incorrectly.
-Also the one panel Daredevil cameo on page 13 was likely touched up by Hubbell, perhaps because Kirby drew DD in the original yellow/red costume.
+In addition to the above house ad, Hubbell apparently contributed to corrections on the interior Thor story in Journey into Mystery # 116.
+To my eye it appears that the figure of the Executioner and, to a lesser degree the Enchantress, was altered throughout the issue.
+Jack Kirby, who was known to have forgotten details of characters costumes or appearance, may have drawn the Executioners face and costume incorrectly.
+The Daredevil cameo on page 13 was also likely touched up by Hubbell, perhaps because Kirby drew DD in the original yellow/red costume.
 The remainder of the page is by Jack Kirby and Vince Colletta.

-I've always found Avengers #16 (May 1965) to be particularly interesting, artwise.
+I've always found Avengers #16 (May 1965) to be particularly interesting, art-wise.
 Jack Kirby is credited as providing layouts, with Dick Ayers doing the finished art, but some pages/panels are clearly Kirby pencils and Ayers inks.
 That, however, is a blog post for another day.
 Mixed in throughout are corrections that I believe are by Carl Hubbell, changing figures at the request of Stan Lee.
-In panel 2 of page 5 the Captain America figure looks like it was redrawn.
+The Captain America figure on page 5, panel 2, looks like it was redrawn.